 The Company is unable to predict the amount of benefits that will be received by, or allocated to, any particular participant under the 1995 Plan.
-The table that follows shows, as to each of the Company's named NEOs and the indicated groups, the RSUs and the options granted to purchase common stock under the 1995 Plan during 2016, together with the weighted average exercise price per share for stock options.
+The table that follows shows the RSUs granted to the Company's NEOs under the 1995 Plan during 2018.